cr4yfish/nemmy/README.md

 - Nemmy will always be 100% Open Source, no strings attached.
 - Nemmy will always be 100% free to use (I might start adding donation options if the Hosting Costs rise)

+## Security
+To make sure Nemmy is safe to use, there are multiple code scanners scanning every commit.
+Humans can also scan the code since it's 100% open source and [create a security issue](https://github.com/cr4yfish/nemmy/security).

 [contributors-shield]: https://img.shields.io/github/contributors/Cr4yfish/Nemmy.svg?style=for-the-badge
 [contributors-url]: https://github.com/Cr4yfish/Nemmy/graphs/contributors